Saucony Grid Cohesion 5 Review Facts

 Flexibility is very helpful in alleviating bad twists or potential strains, and additionally for allowing wide ranges of movement.
 The Cohesion 5 is solidly flexible, but could definitely do a better job.
 If the upper was mesh as opposed to its single construction design.
 The midsole does help though, as its material is quite flexible.
 Overall, the Cohesion 5 is a decently flexible shoe, though it is definitely not exceptional by any means.

 The Cohesion 5 offers great stability for a pair of trainers.
 The main components of this are the upper and midsole.
 The upper stabilizes by being snug and securing the foot via the top.
 The midsole adds stability via its cushioning material.
 Overall, the stability of the shoe is fairly solid.

-The drop on the Cohesion 5 is 12mm.
+The drop of the Cohesion 5 is 12mm.
 The drop of a shoe refers to the size of the heel essentially.
-In the case of the Cohesion 5, the 12mm drop is a very reasonable size, and does not raise any concerns or major issues regarding it.
+In the case of the Cohesion 5, the 12mm drop is a very reasonable size and does not raise any concerns or major issues regarding it.